 This is where most teams under-invest.
 The founding team’s direct customer intuition cannot scale with the organization.
 New product managers, designers, and engineers join without the founder’s accumulated context.
 Research becomes the mechanism for distributing customer understanding across the team.

 Sprint-cycle research at this stage focuses on tactical questions: Is this the right UX for this feature?
 What edge cases are we missing?
 How do users think about this workflow?
-AI-moderated research makes this cadence feasible — 20-50 conversations in 48-72 hours, with consistent methodology that does not require a dedicated researcher for every study.
+User Intuition’s AI-moderated research makes this cadence feasible — 20-50 conversations in 24 hours at $25 per interview, with consistent methodology that does not require a dedicated researcher for every study.

 Scale Stage (Mature Product, Multiple Teams)